IBM/datastax-cassandra-clickstream/README.md

 * A Client connection created based on the environment configuration
 * execCQL() to wrap our calls to the DataStax client.execute()
 * addToCart() to issue the parameterized CQL for the add to cart clicks
-* trackPageBrowsing() to issue teh parameterized CQL for page browsing clicks
+* trackPageBrowsing() to issue the parameterized CQL for page browsing clicks

 #### Configure your .env file